A couple stands on a red rock ledge after sunset.

 • Star gaze for the Milky Way

-How much does it cost to elope in Sedona?
+How much does it cost for a Sedona Elopement?

-So to configure what the cost of coming to Seodna + eloping is check out this list to easily plug in your amounts and come up with a total:
+So to configure what the cost of coming to Sedona to elope is, check out this list to easily plug in your amounts and come up with a total:

 • Wedding Attire